everpub/openscienceprize/proposal.md

-[Collaborative cloud-enabled tools allow rapid, reproducible biological insights](http://www.nature.com/ismej/journal/v7/n3/full/ismej2012123a.html), a publication in ISME by Min Ragan-Kelly et al., demonstrating the power of this approach.
+[Collaborative cloud-enabled tools allow rapid, reproducible biological insights](http://www.nature.com/ismej/journal/v7/n3/full/ismej2012123a.html), a publication in ISME by Min Ragan-Kelley et al., demonstrating the power of this approach.

 [Is mybinder a solution for next-gen computational science